 WHO WE ARE

 Cannabis Facility Construction (CFC), a division of Mosaic Construction, is a national, industry leader in full-service cannabis facility design-build.
 As business development opportunities emerge in the rapidly growing cannabis industry, our customers rely on us to design-build facilities that are on time and within budget.
-Since 2015, we have built and are in-process on 30 cultivation facilities, processing centers, and dispensary projects in 10 states.
+Since 2015, we have built and are in-process on more than 80 cultivation facilities, processing & infusion centers, and dispensary projects in 13 states.

 Our Principal Leadership team led by Andy Poticha, Mike Frazin, and Ira Singer has decades of experience in construction, diverse operational and financial management, and architectural development.
 At CFC, we treat each project as if it were our own, and customer relationships are our number one priority.
 Our track record and Portfolio demonstrate our expertise in maximizing the functionality, aesthetic value, and overall appeal of cannabis facilities.
-CFC is also a proud sponsoring partner of the National Cannabis Industry Association.
+CFC is also a proud sponsoring partner of the National Cannabis Industry Association (NCIA) and the Cannabis Business Association of Illinois (CBAI).

 At CFC it all comes together!